Ziao/rtl/README.md

 - Write more tests, especially for the `LazyImage` and `ItemGridItem` components.
 - Set up cycpress and write a bunch of E2E/integration tests.
 - CI/CD pipeline, with a proper build step, and a deployment step to a static hosting service.
+- Proper skeleton loaders instead of a `Loading...` span